Skip to main content

 Quality Preset

-• Medium: Balanced quality and performance
+• Medium: Balanced quality and performance.
+Suitable for most use cases.

 Use HDR